My Brother-in-Law Mocked Me Constantly — I Sabotaged a Job He Wanted, and He Found Another Career

 Source: UGC

 It did not get better quickly.
 Our first year as in-laws had a few cuts.
 Dry little digs.
 Comments disguised as humour.
-Correcting my pronunciation, interrupting my stories, and rolling his eyes when I spoke to Evan about anything mildly serious.
+Correcting my pronunciation, interrupting my stories, and rolling his eyes when I spoke to Kofi about anything mildly serious.

 It felt like I was trespassing.
-Like my marriage was some group project someone had assigned Dylan and hadn't approved.
+Like my marriage was some group project someone had assigned Kwesi and hadn't approved.
 He never declared open war.
 He dripped disrespect into every interaction; a slow erosion.

 Read also